2012 French presidential election: Philippe Poutou

-Philippe Poutou, a worker in a car factory, is the candidate of the New Anticapitalist Party, succeeding Olivier Besancenot.
+Philippe Poutou, a worker at a Ford factory in Blanquefort, is the candidate of the New Anticapitalist Party, succeeding Olivier Besancenot.
 For much of the campaign, he remained little known to the general public; he was described as lacking Besancenot's popularity, charisma and ease with words.
 Freely admitting that he did not particularly want to be a candidate, and that he did not aim to be elected (particularly as one of his policies was to abolish the function of president, in favour of a fully parliamentary system), he saw his profile and popularity increase somewhat in the late stages of the campaign, when all candidates obtained equal airtime in the media.
 In particular, his unconventional behaviour drew attention during the television programme Des paroles et des actes (fr), along with his unusual campaign clips – such as one based on the film The Artist.
 Like Nathalie Arthaud, his message was that improvements in workers' rights would come through workers' struggles and demands rather than through the ballot box.